neulab/newlang-tech/optical-character-recognition/README.md

 If you do not have transcribed images for training, but have unlabeled text in the target language (e.g., from Wikipedia, the Common Crawl, or any other text source), you can train an unsupervised OCR model.

-* [Ocular](https://github.com/tberg12/ocular) is a software to train an unsupervised OCR system using a language model trained on the unlabeled text in the target language.
+* [Ocular](https://github.com/tberg12/ocular) is a tool to train an unsupervised OCR system using a language model trained on the unlabeled text in the target language.
     * It is known to perform reasonably well even for low-resource settings where not much unlabeled text is available.

 ## <a id="ocr-post"></a>Improving Performance with Automatic Post-Correction